 If the goal of marketing is to introduce your potential customer and your product or service, then you need to start with an introduction.
-As a customer (and as a content writer) I groan every time I end up on a website that promises me excellent customer service, world class technology, unbelievable results – but never actually tells me what the company does.
+As a customer (and as a content writer) I groan every time I end up on a website that promises me excellent customer service, world-class technology, and unbelievable results – but never actually tells me what the company does.

 Start slow.
-Make your website tell your customer what you do.
+Make your website tell your customers what you do.
 Don’t assume they know.
 It takes two sentences, if that.
-“Stellar Company is the first class provider of custom app design services for publishers and crafters.
+“Stellar Company is the first-class provider of custom app design services for publishers and crafters.
 If you’re looking for a way to put a personalized storefront onto a customer’s mobile device, we’ll make it happen.”

 If the customer doesn’t know what you’re selling, they’re not going to get in touch to ask.
 They’re going to move to the next result on their search list, and you’re losing a sale.

 You’ve mastered the art of content marketing, but what about its behind-the-scenes collaborator?
 We’re discussing SEO, or Search Engine Optimization.
 Picture creating an astonishing article, something that could stand toe-to-toe with the works of literary giants, only to find it languishing on page 10 of Google’s search results.
 Devastating, right?
 SEO serves as the hidden force that boosts your content’s discoverability, preventing it from being lost in the vast digital expanse.

 When you meld content marketing and SEO, the outcome is a seamlessly integrated system where each element elevates the other.
 By incorporating keyword analysis, meta descriptions, and high-quality backlinks into your game plan, you’re doing more than meeting SEO criteria; you’re vastly extending your content’s reach.